Hizaram/binary_trees/README.md

 * 3-binary_tree_delete.c: function that deletes an entire binary tree
 * 4-binary_tree_is_leaf.c: function that checks if a node is a leaf
 * 5-binary_tree_is_root.c: function that checks if a node is a root
+* 6-binary_tree_preorder.c: function that goes through a binary tree using preorder traversal
+* 7-binary_tree_inorder.c: function that geos through a binary tree using in-order traversal
+* 8-binary_tree_postorder.c: function that goes through a boinary tree using postorder traversal
+* 9-binary_tree_height.c: function that returns the height of a binary tree
+* 10-binary_tree_depth.c: function that measures the depth of a node in a binary tree